jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Intrusions
 by Threat Type
 Of the intrusions where attribution was possible, financially motivated eCrime activity was again the dominant threat type.
-As shown inFigure 1, eCrime accounted for 43% of the interactive intrusion activity, while targeted intrusions increased to 18% and hacktivist activity made up 1%; the remaining 38% of intrusions were unattributed.
+As shown in Figure 1, eCrime accounted for 43% of the interactive intrusion activity, while targeted intrusions increased to 18% and hacktivist activity made up 1%; the remaining 38% of intrusions were unattributed.
 It is important to note that the figures shown in Figure 1 differ from past reporting due to the inclusion of the unattributed intrusion data.
 Unattributed but Not Underestimated
-OverWatch decided to report publicly on unattributed intrusion activity in this years report because unattributable activity has been growing in prevalence year\-over\-year.
+OverWatch decided to report publicly on unattributed intrusion activity in this year’s report because unattributable activity has been growing in prevalence year\-over\-year.
 For organizations to make informed and proactive decisions about security, it is crucial that defenders not only be aware of well\-defined threats but also remain alert to the risk of